Skip to main content

 • being a roadie for a band

-• rigging sound in amateur or student theatre, or for local bands
+• rigging a sound system in amateur or student theatre, or for local bands

 • working for a sound equipment manufacturer or hire company